main

 # ...

-1. A unique name for the Connect cluster.
+• kafkaConnectClusters.name defines a unique name for the Kafka Connect cluster.

-3. Associates the Connect cluster with one or more Kafka clusters configured in the console.
+• kafkaConnectClusters.kafkaClusters associates the Kafka Connect cluster with one or more Kafka clusters configured in the console.

 When the console is deployed with these settings, Connect clusters and connector details can be viewed from the Kafka Connect page of the console.